 A few months ago I shared a few tips for helping children with eczema.
 If you haven't read it, I would go back and read that first article here.
-I am not a medical professional, but because our son has had pretty severe eczema since he was born, I spend a lot of time trying new products, testing ingredients on him and recording what works and does not work.
+I am not a medical professional, but because our son has had pretty severe eczema since he was born, I spend a lot of time trying new products, testing ingredients on him and recording what works and what doesn't.
 We will have months were his skin is completely smooth, with no irritated patches.
 We will also have months when things flare up and I have to work really hard to get his skin under control again.
-Here a few things I have noticed that cause him to flare up:
+Here are a few things I have noticed that cause him to flare up:

 - Products with harsh chemicals.
-I've seen a reaction in his skin when I put him in the tub after using a cleaner that is not 100% natural.
+I've seen a reaction in his skin when I put him in the tub after using a cleanser that is not 100% natural.
 I've also seen reactions when he gets his hands on shampoo, lotion or any other skincare product that contains artificial fragrances and ingredients.

 - Extreme changes in temperature.
 I have been surprised just how sensitive Walker is to hot baths and showers, and so we have been exceptionally careful to keep water luke warm.